Mathematical programs with complementarity constraints and application to hyperparameter tuning: Introduction

 One of the biggest challenges with SVMs is choosing their hyperparameters.
 Unlike model parameters, which are learnt from patterns in the training data, hyperparameters define the learning process itself and so must be considered separately.
 The two most common hyperparameters are the balance of empirical loss \textit{regularisation parameter} and the \textit{choice of kernel}.
-There is no one model that will be best suited to all scenarios \cite{Wolpert1996}.
-Traditionally, in the machine learning literature, grid search is used to select the value that provides the best validation accuracy \cite{Marsland2011}.
-The method considers a sequence of candidate choices for each hyperparameter and then forms a grid of every combination.
-Each coordinate of the grid (representing a choice for each hyperparameter) requires a new model to be trained and evaluated.
-This scales very poorly with multiple hyperparameters and is only as precise as the spacing between grid points.
-Many other direct (general, non-convex, gradient-free) search methods have been employed to tune hyperparameters.
-For example, random search \cite{Geron2022,Mantovani2015}, Bayesian optimisation \cite{garnett2023,Klein2017,Pelikan1999boa,Snoek2012}, Nelder-Mead simplex \cite{Nelder1965} and genetic algorithms \cite{Lessmann2005}.
-A good survey of these approaches can be found in \cite{Wainer2021}.
-However, these methods all assume that training is a black box -- that a model must be trained in its entirety before being evaluated.
-They are general methods that neglect the specific structure of the SVM problem.
+There is no one model that will be best suited to all scenarios~\cite{Wolpert1996}.

+Traditionally, in the machine learning literature, derivative free search algorithms such as grid search and Bayesian optimisation have been used to select the hyperparameters that provide the best validation accuracy~\cite{Wainer2021}.
+However, these methods all assume that training is a black box -- that a new model must, each time, be trained in its entirety before being evaluated.
+They are general methods that neglect the specific structure of the SVM problem and scale very poorly with multiple hyperparameters.